Yankee Stadium (1923): Outfield dimensions

 During its 87-year existence, Yankee Stadium's dimensions were changed several times.
 The many photographs taken throughout the stadium's history serve as references, especially as the Yankees were among the first to post distance markers on the outfield walls, doing so beginning in 1928.
+New York newspapers also provided detailed information on changes to the stadium and its field dimensions.

-In its 1923 incarnation, the right and left field foul lines hit the box seat railings at a distance of only about 257 feet from home plate.
-This did not pose too much of a problem for pitchers, as the seating angled away sharply, especially in left field.
+In its original 1923 incarnation, the left field foul line hit the box seat railing at a distance of 257 ft 1 in, the right field foul line length was 257 ft 6 in, and the deepest part of center field was reported as 498 ft.

+The short foul lines did not pose too much of a problem for pitchers, as the seating angled away sharply, especially in left field.
 The right field corner was a problem for the outfielders, as its construction tended to make a bounding fair ball take an unpredictable carom.

-This problem, dubbed the "bloody angle" by the players, was solved prior to the 1924 season by moving the infield some ten feet toward center and rotating it slightly.
+This problem, dubbed the "bloody angle" by the players, was solved prior to the 1924 season by moving the infield about ten feet toward center and rotating it slightly to the right.
 That resulted in a new left field distance of 281 ft 1 in, and a new right field of 294 ft 6 in (eventually posted as 295).
+The deepest part of center field was eventually labeled as 490 feet.
+These changes also made the sun angles less extreme for the fielders.

 By 1928 some of the box seats had been chiseled away in the left field corner, allowing a somewhat longer foul line distance of 301 ft.
 The seating curved away sharply and the far corner of the lower left stand was 402 ft away.
 The large wooden bleachers remained well out of reach to most batters hitting toward left and center fields.
 In 1928 the deep left-center field corner was marked as 490 ft, with the deep right-center field corner 429 ft.
 For 1928 only, there was also a marker of 462 ft, in direct center field.
 The "straightaway" right field distance (at an exit gate) was marked 350 ft and the right field foul line 295 ft.
 The right field area would remain the only hitter-friendly portion of the outfield before its 1970s remodeling.